 Hydraulic doors are large in size and just like an airplane wing, the doorframe flexes during operation.
 The hydraulic cylinders on each side of the doorway are connected to the doorframe and the building using spherical bearings.
 The spherical bearings accommodate the flexibility of the doorframe while at the same time allowing the cylinders to raise and lower the door without binding on the hydraulic cylinder pins and brackets.
 Spherical Bearings on both ends of the cylinder allow the cylinders to stay straight through the full range of motion.

 Solid metal - pure strength!

-Assortment of different size lightweight metal pieces that need to be welded together !
+Assortment of different size metal pieces that need to be welded together!

 1 Step - A simple touch of the button lets you open/close/stop your door at any height.
 When door stops/ motor shuts off automatically.
 The motor automatically stops when you take your finger off the control station.